ayonli/jsext/README.md

      * Currently, only `ArrayBuffer` is guaranteed to be transferable across all supported
      * JavaScript runtimes.
      *
-     * Be aware, the transferable object can only be used as a parameter and only works with
+     * Be aware, the transferable object can only be used as a parameter, return a transferable
-     * `worker_threads` adapter, return a transferable object from the threaded function is
-     * not supported at the moment and will always be cloned.
+     * object from the threaded function is not supported at the moment and will always be cloned.
-     *
-     * NOTE: always prefer channel for transferring large amount of data in streaming fashion
-     * than sending them as transferrable objects, it consumes less memory and does not transfer
-     * the ownership of the data, and supports `child_process` adapter as well.
      */
     export function transfer<T extends Transferable>(data: T): T;
 }